dilekiremozbay/movie_diary/README.md

 <br/>

-## :sparkles: Main Features
+## :hammer_and_wrench: Main Features

 - Gmail/Facebook login
+- When logged in with Facebook, the username is updated according to the owner of e-mail.
+- If username is already registered,new username is created randomly in gmail & facebook logins.
 - JWT token authentication
 - Re-registration with the same email or username is not allowed.
-- The user who is not logged in cannot access the website
+- The user who is not logged in cannot access the website.
 - Basic CRUD operations for movie & movie star posts (except update data)
 - Private post sharing option (stored in personal profile)
 - MySQL database record
 - Posts are sorted by date
 - Like / unlike feature / number of likes
-- Comment with id
+- Comments can be shared.
+- Random photos are sorted on posts
 - Logout option

 <br/>

-## :camera_flash: Screenshots
+## :crystal_ball: Foresight

 | REGISTER                                                                             |
 | ------------------------------------------------------------------------------------ |